jeffrom/logd/WORK.md

 # COMPLETED

+* [X] read from the beginning of the log
+* [X] should have a client flag to read from the beginning in case where requested id not found
 * [X] audit all panics: we should only panic when there's a fatal error.
 * [X] correctly read when partition 0 has been deleted
   * [X] reads/writes after startup should work